How to Apply

 The Application Form

 Complete the application carefully.
-Please make sure to include your full name (exactly as it is spelled on your passport), date of birth, complete educational history, country of birth, citizenship, current mailing address and a permanent address outside of the United States, even if you currently live or study in the United States.
+Please make sure to include your full name exactly as it appears in the machine readable section of your passport (check the bottom of your passport page).
+The first three letters stand for your country of citizenship.
+Omit those three letters when completing the admission application form.
+Also include date of birth, complete educational history, country of birth, citizenship, current mailing address and a permanent address outside of the United States, even if you currently live or study in the United States.

 Your Academic Records